takama/daemon/README.md

 	port = ":9977"
 )

-//	dependencies that are required by the service var dependencies = []string{"dummy.service"}
+//	dependencies that are NOT required by the service, but might be used var dependencies = []string{"dummy.service"}

 var stdlog, errlog *log.Logger